azdavis/millet/docs/keywords.md

 ## `sharing`

-Indicate type sharing in a signature.
+Share types in a signature.

 ```sml
 signature TXT = sig